-- A variety of quality recreational opportunities are accessible to all of Maryland's citizens, and thereby contribute to their physical and mental well-being - 2 Parks and recreation facilities are amenities to make communities, counties, and the state more desirable places to live, work, and visit - State investment in parks, recreation, and open space complement and mutually support the broader goals and objectives of local comprehensive plans - 4 Recreational land and facilities for local populations are conveniently located near population centers, are accessible without reliance on the automobile, and help to protect natural open spaces and resources - 5 Investment in neighborhood and community parks and facilities complements infrastructure and other public investments in existing communities and in areas planned for growth - 6 Parkland and resource land are protected at a rate that equals or exceeds the rate at which land is developed at a statewide level
+- 1 Make a variety of quality recreational environments and opportunities readily accessible to all of its citizens, and thereby contribute to their physical and mental well-being. - 2 Recognize and strategically use parks and recreation facilities as amenities to make communities, counties, and the state more desirable places to live, work and visit. - 3 Use State investment in parks, recreation, and open space to complement and mutually support the broader goals and objectives of local comprehensive / master plans. - 4 To the greatest degree feasible, ensure that recreational land and facilities for local populations are conveniently located relative to population centers, are accessible without reliance on the automobile, and help to protect natural open spaces and resources. - 5 Complement infrastructure and other public investments and priorities in existing communities and areas planned for growth through investment in neighborhood and community parks and facilities. - 6 Continue to protect recreational open space and resource lands at a rate that equals or exceeds the rate that land is developed at a statewide level.